redis/redis-doc/docs/connect/clients/lettuce.md

 A typical approach with Lettuce is to create a single `RedisClient` instance and reuse it to establish connections to your Redis server(s).
 These connections are multiplexed; that is, multiple commands can be run concurrently over a single or a small set of connections, making explicit pooling less critical.

-Lettuce provides pool config to be used with Lettuces asynchronous connection methods.
+Lettuce provides pool config to be used with Lettuce asynchronous connection methods.

 ```java